 If you have more than 10 units the cost per unit is given at the top of the fee calculator, up to a maximum fee of £4500 per property.

 The HMO licence fee must accompany your licence application otherwise your application will be deemed incomplete and the licence will not be processed.
-You can make payment by cheque, attached to your application or credit/debit card by calling Miriam Bradley on 020 8726 6100 extension 63837.
+You can make payment by credit/debit card by calling Miriam Bradley on 020 8726 6100 extension 63837.
 Please note there is a surcharge of 1.65% if you pay by credit card.
 There is no surcharge for debit cards.

 How do I get a licence?

 Complete and submit the application form, which can be found under the 'Apply for it' section above.
 You will need to send us the correct payment before your application is processed, please call the number in the contacts section further down this page.
 If you need help with calculating the fees please contact us before you submit your application.
 You will also need to post the supporting documents to us.